Danny-Cisco/muse-eeg-biomarkers/README.md

 - **Average PAF (Peak Alpha Frequency)**: Considered a marker for general brain health.
 10hz is good.
 8hz means you are old or lacking sleep

+2. Save the Biometrics to an ongoing CSV file for future visualisation

-The collection of these bio markers over time should highlight what lifestyle changes or neurofeedback techniques are effective
+Good luck!
+Hopfully the collection of these bio markers over time should highlight what lifestyle changes or neurofeedback techniques are effective